 Pickling goes back centuries and is a great way of preserving fresh food for the months ahead.
-I originally did this recipe for my book Gourmet Gifts For Christmas which is now available as an eBook.
-I chose it for a Christmas book as carrots are something we can get all year round in the shops so it can be made in winter time too.
+I originally did this recipe for pickled carrots in my book Gourmet Gifts For Christmas which is now available as an eBook.
+I chose it for a Christmas book as carrots are something we can get all year round in the shops so its a pickle that can be made in wintertime too.

 You want to use nice young carrots for this pickled carrots recipe, avoid big gnarly carrots, the smaller younger carrots have more flavour.